bokkisampriyankisho/JOINS-PRACTICE-TASK-1/README.md

 |Laddu  | NULL        |
 |NULL   | Data Science|

-EXPLAINATION: Combines results of LEFT and RIGHT JOIN all records from both tables.
+✅EXPLAINATION: Combines results of LEFT and RIGHT JOIN all records from both tables.